EnigmaDoor/task_queue_implementation/JOURNEY.md

 A cleaner loop is ran to ensure all tasks are within parameter (auto-failing tasks running for a long time).
 Tasks have an auto-retry and back-off system, which can very easily be configured as an improvement.

+# CRUD
+The crud is very barebone but present (for create & show), you can check localhost:8000 while running to access the tasks and add some.
+Thanks https://github.com/prosenjeetshil/django-crud-operations-tutorial for the layout.

 # Improvements
 To fit in the 2 hours limit, I did a lot of corner-cutting.
+In order of importance, here are th improvements possible to better reach a production system.
+- Testing first of all
+- Implementing an actual task system such as Celery, as the only reason it wasn't done here was to do the exercice.
+Redis is already present and setup for us to use it with Celery.
+If we for some reason forgo Celery to improve that custom tasks system, then better task tracking is necessary, along with a scheduler able to receive triggers instead of only a time schedule.
-Task model can be largely improved.
+- Task model can be largely improved.
 The scheduler is missing a whole lot of utility function (pause, resume, stop, restart, refresh, ...).
-It is reaching the point where it is better to split it in multiple files.
-Basic error checking is there but could be improved.
+It is reaching the point where it is better to split it in multiple files.Basic error checking is there but could be improved.
+- Better separation of concerns between Task & Scheduler.
-A proper logger is necessary.
+- A proper logger is necessary.

-1- tasks, model & fn
-2- pool worker, assign task, lock it, and extract result 3- scheduler, get tasks, assign and lock them
-4- insert new task
+- The CRUD is barebone & basic.